raiden-network/raiden-services/docs/index.rst

 ^^^^^^^^^^^^^^^^^^

-The Monitoring service consists of two components that have to be started indenpendently for now.
+The Monitoring service consists of two components that have to be started independently for now.
 The ``monitoring-service`` program is responsible for all interactions with the blockchain and **must** be started first, as it writes some essential information to the state database.
 Afterwards the ``request-collector`` can be started.
 It listens to the public